bsmith89/blog/content/Code/swc-python-lesson.md

 What novice audience is that question appropriate for?
 Maybe the solution is simple and I'm just confused...

-The material for [topic 4][topic-4] worked well overall.
+The material for [topic 4][topic-4], "Analyzing Data from Multiple Files" worked well overall.
 The only mistake I remember was copy-pasting the big chunk of code from the lesson (looping over files and drawing sets of plots) instead of typing it out.
-I figured since most of the code was library calls, that learners wouldn't get anything out of me taking the time to type all of it.
+I figured since most of the code was library calls, learners wouldn't get anything out of me taking the time to type all of it.
-That may be true, but it meant the learners weren't executing the code at the same time as me, which interrupted the flow of the lesson.
+That may have been true, but it meant the learners weren't executing the code at the same time as me, which interrupted the flow of the lesson.

 [topic-4]: http://swcarpentry.github.io/python-novice-inflammation/04-files.html

-[Topic 5][topic-5] on if-statements was where things got hairy.
+[Topic 5][topic-5], "Making Choice" (if-statements), was where things got hairy.
 I panicked a bit and went mostly off the lesson plan.
 It did not go well.
-When I tried to find something in the lesson to get me back on track, I wish there had been more explicit discussion of syntax and booleans.
+When I tried to find something in the lesson to get me back on track, I wished there was more explicit discussion of syntax and booleans.
-I was able to review this topic the next day, which I think got lost learners mostly caught up.
+I was able to review the topic the next day, which I think got any lost learners mostly caught up.

 [topic-5]: http://swcarpentry.github.io/python-novice-inflammation/05-cond.html

 As you can imagine, at this point we were nearing the end of the first day.
-I did manage to show the learners the syntax for defining and using functions, but I re-did that [topic (6)][topic-6] entirely at the start of the next session.
+I did manage to show the learners the syntax for defining and using functions, but I covered [topic 6][topic-6], "Creating Functions", in its entirety at the start of the next session.

 [topic-6]: http://swcarpentry.github.io/python-novice-inflammation/06-func.html